BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-18-2023.md

 - Create a backend api to connect to database.
 - Start adding test data to the database if everything goes smooth.
 ##### Key Points
+- The C# backend for the web API requires C# coding standards to be followed.
+This includes try to use docstrings in which C# uses XML to format this.
+- Deployed the web API, and set up a build file to push the newest changes as soon as commits to main happen.
+- Started to try and use the terminal more when it comes to handling processes in each respective coding IDE as well as the shell used for the API and database.
+Trying to write down useful commands and keep them close by to learn them as fast as possible.
 ##### Next Week Goals
+- Keep using the terminal.
+- Continue working on the web API and reguardless if it is finished, give everyone a rundown of what each function will do as well as the parameters and what it returns.
+It will return a JSON format, but what type of information that is returned will be important.
+- Keep researching best practices to see if there are better ways to complete the tasks I am doing.

 ### Aaron Feinberg
 #### Previous Goals
 - write unit tests for UI Activities